Categoría Primera A: Format

 The current format of Colombian football was adopted for the 2019 season.
 The top flight features 20 teams, all of which play through the Apertura and Finalización tournaments each year.
-Both tournaments are conducted according to an identical three-stage format.
+Both tournaments are conducted according to an identical three-stage format, and have been independent title-awarding tournaments since 2002.

-The first stage is conducted on a single round-robin basis, with each team playing the other teams once for a total of 19 matches.
-The top eight teams then advance to a knockout round consisting of two groups, each team playing six times in a round-robin format.
-The two leaders of each group advance to the final, which is played in a home and away leg fashion.
+The first stage is conducted on a single round-robin basis, with each team playing the other teams once for a total of 19 matches, although an extra round of regional derbies has been included in most seasons.
+The top eight teams then advance to a semi-final round consisting of two groups of four teams, each team playing the others in their group twice in a double round-robin format.
+The two group winners advance to the final, which is played in a home-and-away double-legged fashion.

-Relegation to Categoría Primera B is determined by averaging the point totals achieved by teams over the previous three seasons.
+Relegation to Categoría Primera B is determined by averaging the point totals achieved by teams in the first stage of the competition over the previous three seasons.
 Each year, the bottom two teams drop out and are replaced by the top two from Primera B.

 Current teams

 Seasons by club

-This is the complete list of the clubs that have taken part in at least one Categoría Primera A season, founded in 1948, until the 2022 season.
+This is the complete list of the clubs that have taken part in at least one Categoría Primera A season, founded in 1948, until the 2025 season.
 Teams that currently play are indicated in bold.